 Once you reach the bottom of the hill, and the curve in the road, stay on this main trail.
 You will walk uphill a little, then when it splits, take the right one and continue going up.
 This will lead you up and through some more trees.

-Walk up a bit more for the views on the other side
+The views on the other side

 You will hit a main trail which takes you left or right.
 Instead, take the little trail straight across and up.
 There are two of these little trails.
 Either is fine I think.
 I took the left one.